 Despite the above comments (which were widely reported) and a subsequent petition for purification of the Liffey submitted by members of the bar and merchants, the smell persisted throughout the summers of 1870, 1871, 1872, 1873 and 1874.

-It was only in June 1874, on foot of threats by the Bench to resign, or move the courts elsewhere, if the smell were not dealt with, that steps were taken by the Corporation to deal with the problem – by suing the Port and Docks Board, which they claimed was liable in their stead.
+It was only in June 1874, on foot of threats by the Bench to resign, or move the courts elsewhere, if the smell were not dealt with, that steps were taken by the Corporation to deal with the problem – by suing the Port and Docks Board, who they claimed was liable in their stead.

 Unfortunately for them, the Lord Chief Justice, before whom the case came, had always regarded the question of the Liffey smell as very much the responsibility of the Corporation, and had no hesitation in making a legal finding to this effect.

-In 1875 the Liffey – or at least the part of it outside the courts – was finally cleared, causing the smell to subside somewhat.
+In 1875 the Liffey – or at least the part of it outside the Courts – was finally cleared, causing the smell to subside somewhat.

 By this stage, however, the original odour of Court 4 had started to return; the cesspit was indeed back, and the health and safety problems associated with it were to threaten the life of Ireland’s greatest Chief Baron!